rajive/DDSChatApp/v2_by_usr/README.md

 - etc.

-An XML AppConfig file can be used to specify the initial configuration of the regions (PARTITION QoSPolicy) for an app at startup.
+An XML AppConfig file can be used to specify the initial configuration of the regions (`PARTITION` QoSPolicy) for an app at startup.

-An app can add or remove tags, simply by changing the PARTITION QoS Policy.
+An app can add or remove tags, simply by changing the `PARTITION` QoS Policy.

-An app can publish or subscribe to additional tags i.e. PARTITIONS (for example after discovering them), and can stop being  a publisher or subscriber for the regions (i.e. partitions) specified in the XMLAppConfig file.
+An app can publish or subscribe to additional tags i.e. `PARTITION`s (for example after discovering them), and can stop being  a publisher or subscriber for the regions (i.e. partitions) specified in the XML AppConfig file.

 Components that show the use of partitions include:

  - `impl_cpp_partitions`
  - `impl_xml_cpp`
  - `impl_xml_lua`